 Your eyes and eyelids are a pretty sensitive part of your face and can become easily red or irritated when you work out with makeup.
 Like the rest of your face, your eyelids have pores, which are responsible for releasing healthy lubricating oils, according to Harvard Health Publishing.

 If you exercise with makeup on your eyelids, these glands can become clogged, causing your skin to become red and dry.
+This can also lead to blepharitis, or inflammation of the eyelids.
 Without enough lubrication from natural oils, your tears can also evaporate too quickly, which leads to eye irritation, per Harvard Health Publishing.

 Wearing eye makeup while working out may also make you prone to styes, which is an infection that develops in the eyelash follicle or tear gland, according to the Cleveland Clinic.
 Styes can form on the eyelid or under the eyelid by the lash line.

 If makeup or bacteria blocks a follicle or gland in the eye area, it can turn into a stye.
 While it might be tempting to pop a stye like a pimple, you should avoid touching it at all costs and allow it heal on its own.